tibisan/Win11Debloat/README.md

-This is a fork please supoort the original author
+This is a fork please supoort the original author here https://github.com/Digressive/Remove-MS-Store-Apps

 I have just added the support to remove OneDrive injected in the run.bat and also customized the applist